Buying a home is one of the most exciting milestones of your life.

 You'll want to decide on your budget once you've had a chance to see how much the mortgage company will give you.
 In many cases, a mortgage company will pre-approve you for more than you’re comfortable spending, which is why it's ultimately up to you to determine the monthly payment you feel comfortable with.
 This likely includes doing a full household budget and taking into consideration what changes other than a mortgage payment will occur once you move into your new home.
 Getting pre-approved by a lender won't just help you during your search.
 More often than not you'll be asked to submit one with your offer.
 Sellers want to see proof of eligibility, speak with your lender, and understand the details of your financing before accepting your offer.
 Local lenders are usually preferred by sellers because they understand the market, unique types of properties, and specific transactional practices.
 Ultimately, you want someone you can trust and feel comfortable with.

 Ok, so you can probably list a few different websites off the top of your head.
 That's great, and you should always use whatever tools you prefer.
 However, you're not seeing all of the properties on the market.
+We will set up a customized search feed that gives you real-time access to the MLS (Realtor's database) and internal networks.
+This stage is about refining your eye; we’ll look at data, recent sales trends, and upcoming inventory so you become an expert on what "value" looks like in your preferred neighborhoods.
+Remember, the list price is simply an advertistement.
+Setting your search up correctly will make all the difference.